Animal sexual behaviour: Inbreeding avoidance

 When close relatives mate, progeny may exhibit the detrimental effects of inbreeding depression.
 Inbreeding depression is predominantly caused by the homozygous expression of recessive deleterious alleles.
 Over time, inbreeding depression may lead to the evolution of inbreeding avoidance behaviour.
 Several examples of animal behaviour that reduce mating of close relatives and inbreeding depression are described next.

 Reproductively active female naked mole-rats tend to associate with unfamiliar males (usually non-kin), whereas reproductively inactive females do not discriminate.
 The preference of reproductively active females for unfamiliar males is interpreted as an adaptation for avoiding inbreeding.

 When mice inbreed with close relatives in their natural habitat, there is a significant detrimental effect on progeny survival.
 In the house mouse, the major urinary protein (MUP) gene cluster provides a highly polymorphic scent signal of genetic identity that appears to underlie kin recognition and inbreeding avoidance.
 Thus there are fewer matings between mice sharing MUP haplotypes than would be expected if there were random mating.

 Meerkat females appear to be able to discriminate the odour of their kin from the odour of their non-kin.
 Kin recognition is a useful ability that facilitates both cooperation among relatives and the avoidance of inbreeding.
 When mating does occur between meerkat relatives, it often results in inbreeding depression.
 Inbreeding depression was evident for a variety of traits: pup mass at emergence from the natal burrow, hind-foot length, growth until independence and juvenile survival.

 The grey-sided vole (Myodes rufocanus) exhibits male-biased dispersal as a means of avoiding incestuous matings.
 Among those matings that do involve inbreeding the number of weaned juveniles in litters is significantly smaller than that from non-inbred litters indicating inbreeding depression.

 In natural populations of the bird Parus major (great tit), inbreeding is likely avoided by dispersal of individuals from their birthplace, which reduces the chance of mating with a close relative.
+Dispersing to avoid inbreeding is a common behavior amongst animals, such as felids and canids, although inbreeding can still occur, albeit rarely.

 Toads display breeding site fidelity, as do many amphibians.
 Individuals that return to natal ponds to breed will likely encounter siblings as potential mates.
 Although incest is possible, Bufo americanus siblings rarely mate.
 These toads likely recognise and actively avoid close kins as mates.
 Advertisement vocalisations by males appear to serve as cues by which females recognise their kin.